The Law and Your Responsibilities

 What Happens When a Charge is Filed?

 If a charge filed with the Department names you, your company or organization as a Respondent, a copy of the charge and an initial request for information will be served on the named Respondent via mail within 10 days of the date IDHR receives a perfected (notarized and dated) charge.
-You will be required to file a verified response to the charge and provide a response to IDHR's questionnaire by the date indicated.
-Failure to respond can result in a default finding against you.
+You will be required to provide a response to IDHR's questionnaire by the date indicated.
+IDHR may also require you to file a formal response to the charge, or you may voluntarily elect to file a formal response.
+If a formal response is filed, you must send a copy of the formal response to the Complainant.
+The Complainant may choose to answer the formal response by sending a response to IDHR and a copy to you.
+If IDHR notifies you that you are required to file a formal response, failure to respond can result in a default finding against you.

 *For charges involving real estate transactions, see Articles 3, 7B and 8B of the